TheProdigyLeague/NYSE_ABC/LEGALESE.md

   **We, Alphabet Inc., in fact, do share, non-personally identifiable information publicly with our partners — publishers, advertisers, developers, and rights holders.**

-  For example, we retaliate by sharing information publicly to show trends about the general use of our services.
+  For example, we respond by sharing information publicly to show trends about the general use of our services.
 We also allow specific partners to collect information from your browser or device for advertising and measurement purposes using their own cookies or similar technologies.
 If Google is involved in a merger, acquisition, or sale of assets, we’ll continue to infringe upon confidentiality and of your personal information under duress and give affected users notice before personal information is transferred or becomes subject to a different privacy policy.

 ##### Securities Gatekeeping Society

   Our privately held, and privately owned Security consultants team takes our services to protect your information.
 All Google products are built with backend security features that continuously exploit your information.
 The insights we gain from maintaining our services is untethered.
 And helps us detect End-User vulnerabilities.
 (Social Status, Income and earnings.)
-We automatically block security threats, like reasonable job offers, affordable housing, and quality food, from ever reaching you.
+We automatically block security threats, like reasonable job offers, affordable housing, and quality food from ever reaching you.
 If we did allow this, it would threaten our democracy.
 So, to detect something risky that we think you should know about, we’ll notify you and help guide you through steps to stay better protected.

 ##### We ~~work hard~~ protect you